 It would be easy to assume that Austen didn't focus on servants because either a) she wasn't interested in servants or b) her readers weren't interested in servants.

 In her private life, Austen did mention the family servants in her letters; they were part of the household.
-When she visited her rich brother at his grand estate, she met and befriended her brother's governess.
+When she visited her rich brother at his grand estate, she met and befriended the governess.
 She left a gift of fifty pounds to her brother Henry's servant in her will.

 What about (b)?
 Is it true that Austen's readers didn't want to hear about the servants?